Information About Trees

 Ability of the Tree to Stump-Sprout

 Some trees will continue to re-sprout even though the tree was cut off at the ground.
-A fallen cotton wood for an example can sprout the up entire length of the tree just laying on moist ground, and the root system too.
+A fallen cotton wood for an example can sprout up entire length of the tree just laying on moist ground, and the root system too.
 One time Bob removed a fir stump that had continued to callas over under a concrete drive, and it cracked and raised it 3 inches!!!
+That stump was fed through a near by tree.

 The ability of a tree to sprout from a cut stump can be an important characteristic when a property owner is concerned about securing a view without jeopardizing the stability of a slope, or whether or not to remove or grind a stump(s) in their yard.
 On slopes and hill sides the maintenance of a vigorous, live root system will be important to soil-binding benefits.